 And we also know what was in the press release which came with the proposals.
 It spoke about taking rights away from foreigners who commit serious crimes in the UK, travellers claiming the right to family life to breach planning laws, illegal immigrants claiming the right to family life and people claiming against the British Armed Forces for things that happened abroad.

 But only foreign criminals were mentioned in the manifesto, so it is all to play for.
 I went into a bit more detail about that in the Huffington Post on Wednesday.

 David Cameron wrote in the Telegraph last month that “measures in the first Tory Queen’s Speech will pave the way for the Human Rights Act to be scrapped”.
 What does “pave the way” mean?
 We don’t know.

 But what is clear is that scrapping the Human Rights Act and replacing it with a Bill of Rights is small part of a much bigger constitutional reform picture.
 There will be a referendum on whether to leave the European Union by 2017, and many of our employment and free movement rights will be affected if we leave.
-There will also be more devolution for Scotland, Wales and Northern Ireland – .
-There will be a very good argument to taking a joined up approach to all of that, rather than rushing into a bill of rights.
+There will also be more devolution for Scotland, Wales and Northern Ireland.
+There will be a very good argument for taking a joined-up approach to all of that, rather than rushing into a bill of rights.

 And it looks like there is still quite a bit of internal disagreement within the Conservative party about how much should change.
 So don’t expect this to happen quickly.

 The big unknown, even bigger than what will be in the bill of rights, is what happens to the UK’s membership of the European Convention on Human Rights, a treaty we largely drafted, signed up to in 1953 and which allows people in the UK to go to the European Court of Human Rights in Strasbourg if their rights have been breached by the state.
 On this, the Conservative manifesto was vague.
 This is what it said: